Anyone running a serious business has heard of the term “Scaling a Business”, but what does this actually mean?

 But how do you set this all up?

-In its core you can use the model above from day one.
+In its core, you can use the model above from day one.
 You might have to adjust some of the sections to fit your business.
-If you are a manufacturer, the fulfillment part might be much larger.
+If you are a manufacturer, the fulfilment part might be much larger.
 If you are a coach or sell online courses, marketing and sales might be more dominant.
 It also depends on your business model or strategy.